grossvogel/lintron/Readme.md

 Lintron uses webhooks to know when a PR has been created or updated.
 You'll need to set up the webhook on each repo you want Lintron to monitor.

+Log into your Lintron instance with your GitHub credentials.
+You will be taken to a page (`/hooks`) where you can attach Lintron's required hooks to a repo.

+Alternatively, you can set up the webhooks manually:

 ![Webhooks](https://raw.githubusercontent.com/prehnRA/lintron/master/960px-Webhook3.png)

 The webhook url will be https://yourlintronhost/github_webhooks.
 The secret will be the one you set in your .env file.
 Lintron needs to be on a publicly reachable host to receive webhooks.